-Winter Time Slips, Trips, and Falls
+Winter time, slips, trips and falls

-Winter weather is here and walking on snow and ice covered sidewalks cause a substantial number of falls for pedestrians.
-Wet or icy surfaces, uneven pavement, glare, and poor visibility all increase the risk for falls and injury.
+Winter weather and slippery conditions are here.
+Walking on snow and ice covered sidewalks, parking lots, and work sites cause a substantial number of falls for workers and pedestrians.
+It is important to avoid routine behaviors and to be on guard for changing conditions and hazards.
+Wet or icy surfaces, uneven pavement, snow covered hazards, glare, and poor visibility all increase the risk for falls and injury.
 A minor fall may only result in bruised pride, however the potential is always there for serious injuries, such as broken bones or even fatal injuries.

 Remember to:

 - Wear proper footwear.
-A boot with good rubber treads is recommended. - Walk slowly and deliberately.
-Tap your foot on possible slippery areas to gauge the level of slickness.
-Proceed with caution. - Walk flat footed, knees slightly bent, to keep your center of balance over your body. - Watch out for black ice. - Exercise caution when getting in and out of vehicles. - If possible, avoid carrying items in your hands, or keeping your hands in your pockets in case you need to catch yourself if you lose your balance.
+A boot with good rubber treads is recommended.
+Consider good shoes to get you inside before switching to dress shoes. - Walk slowly and deliberately.
+Tap your foot on possible slippery areas to gauge the level of slickness or better yet, avoid those conditions.
+Proceed with caution. - Walk flat footed, knees slightly bent, to keep your center of balance over your body. - Watch out for black ice.
+Scan your walk area and look for hazards. - Be extra careful coming into a building with wet shoes.
+Wipe your feet and walk slowly. - Exercise caution when getting in and out of vehicles. - If possible, avoid carrying items in your hands, or keeping your hands in your pockets in case you need to catch yourself if you lose your balance.

 If you find yourself falling backwards, try to tuck your chin so you don't hit your head, and try to relax your muscles.
-Tension in your body ensures that one hard surface (your body) will hit a second hard surface (the ground) with greater force than necessary, increasing a chance of injury.
+Tension in your body can cause additional injury.